showyourwork/showyourwork/docs/intro.rst

 You should also read about
 the :doc:`showyourwork GitHub action <action>`, :doc:`LaTeX instructions <latex>`, and how to :doc:`build your article locally <cli>`.

+To take full advantage of |showyourwork|, it is worth learning about Snakemake and how to structure projects in a modular way to facilitate different levels of reproducibility.
+Some examples of this are provided in the :doc:`Snakefile <snakefile>` section.

 You should also spend some time browsing through the :doc:`FAQs page <faqs>`.
 Since |showyourwork|
 is itself a work in progress, new features are still being added frequently.
 If you spot a bug,